UFISH-Team/U-Probe/docs/source/quickstart.rst

 Quick Start Guide
 =================

 This guide will get you up and running with U-Probe in just a few minutes.
-We'll walk through a simple probe design workflow from start to finish.
+We'll show you the easiest way to design your first probes.

 Prerequisites
 -------------